maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     30 INPUT "Number",V
     40 T=T+V
     50 NEXT I
-    60 PRINT "The total is "T
+    60 PRINT "The total is"T
     70 END

 When run, this example will produce the following: